MicrosoftDocs/biztalk-docs/his/core/support-for-lua-single-sign-on1.md

 manager: "anneta"
 ---
 # Support for LUA Single Sign-On
-This section describes the logical unit application (LUA) support for Single Sign-On using 3270 display sessions that is available in [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)].
+This section describes the logical unit application (LUA) support for Single Sign-On using 3270 display sessions that is available in Host Integration Server.

  Over 3270 LUs, a Single Sign-On feature for LUA applications is supported to automate the overall logon process.
-When configured for this feature, [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] automatically replaces special keywords in the data stream with the actual host user name and password at appropriate points in the session.
+When configured for this feature, Host Integration Server automatically replaces special keywords in the data stream with the actual host user name and password at appropriate points in the session.

 > [!NOTE]
 >  Single Sign-On is not supported over LUA logical units (LUs).